Western State University College of Law, J.D., summa cum laude, valedictorian, 1998

-Andrew’s practice focuses on complex commercial litigation and unfair competition actions as well as regulatory compliance matters, with a particular expertise in healthcare, private equity, insurance, and the defense of consumer suits.
-In the healthcare field, Andrew has litigated class and other representative actions, federal and state qui tam litigation, antitrust suits, RICO actions, managed care contracting suits, earnout disputes, partnership actions, bad faith claims, and payment disputes, and has additionally conducted numerous internal investigations and compliance audits.
+Andrew’s practice focuses on complex healthcare litigation and unfair competition actions as well as regulatory compliance matters, with a particular expertise in provider and plan representation, private equity, insurance, and the defense of consumer suits.
+In the healthcare field, Andrew has litigated both provider and health plan disputes, class and other representative actions, federal and state qui tam litigation, antitrust suits, RICO actions, managed care contracting suits, earnout disputes, partnership actions, bad faith claims, and payment disputes, and has additionally conducted numerous sensitive internal investigations and compliance audits, as well as responses to governmental and commercial billing/coding challenges.
 In the managed care and insurance fields, Andrew has litigated numerous fraud and other class actions in addition to individual unfair business practices suits, bad faith actions and rescission litigations.

 Andrew also has represented clients in trials and other litigation of significant matters involving real estate, title insurance, intellectual property, false advertising, employment, misappropriation of trade secrets, product liability, professional liability, partnerships, indemnity, contribution, subrogation, and other areas of the law, and has served as regulatory counsel and governance advisor to healthcare clients.
 In addition to leading litigation teams in healthcare disputes in federal and state courts across the United States, Andrew also serves as national governance, regulatory, and compliance counsel for a number of companies.

 - HealthSmart Benefit Solutions, Inc. v.
 Principia Underwriting, (W.D.
 La.
 2014): Denying insurers’ multiple motions to dismiss client’s insurance bad faith claims.